Eclipsedclaw/ALab/remote_setup/README.md

 First please use terminal to ssh to your new account.
-Change below command tsuguoaramaki to your own account.(default password aramakilab)
+Change below command <span style="color:red">some *blue* text</span>. to your own account.(default password aramakilab)
 ```
-$ ssh -p 1412 tsuguoaramaki@129.10.133.195
+$ ssh -p 1412 accountname@129.10.133.195
 ```

 setup your vnc password by typing: